 Panels B and C of Figure 1 indicate considerable heterogeneity in tariff exposure depending on CZ's two-party Republican vote share in the 2016 presidential election.
 Whereas prior literature has studied the political targeting of tariffs through the fall of 2018 (Fajgelbaum et al., 2020; Fetzer and Schwarz, 2021; Kim and Margalit, 2021), our data cover a substantially longer time period through winter 2019 that includes large additional tariff hikes.
-Panel B of Figure 1 shows that early US import tariffs by July 2018 were highest in politically competitive CZs with Republican vote shares of about 40 to 65 percent, while subsequent tariff increases raised import protection primarily in Republican-dominated areas.
+Panel B of Figure 1 shows that early US import tariffs by July 2018 were highest in politically competitive CZs with Republican vote shares of about 40 to 65 percent.
+Subsequent tariff increases however raised import protection primarily in Republican-dominated areas.
 Retaliatory tariffs shown in panel C also became increasingly concentrated in CZs with Republican majorities.

-Figure 2 plots the spatial distribution of exposure to tariffs and agricultural subsidies, with a list of the most tariff- and subsidy-impacted CZs provided in Table A2.
+Figure 2 plots the spatial distribution of exposure to tariffs and agricultural subsidies.
 Panel A shows that import tariff protection concentrates in traditional industrial states (e.g., Pennsylvania, Ohio, Indiana and Michigan), as well as in manufacturing-oriented Southern states (e.g., Tennessee and North Carolina).
 Retaliatory tariffs partly targeted the same industries, and hence the same regions, that received protection via US import tariffs (the cross-CZ correlation between CZ import tariff and retaliatory tariff exposures is $\rho = 0.48$).
-However, panel B of Figure 2 shows that the incidence of retaliatory tariff exposure is also high in regions that were specialized in particular sub-sectors of agriculture.
-Heavily exposed regions include the lower Mississippi Valley (soybeans and upland cotton), Northern Texas (upland cotton and sorghum), and parts of California's Central Valley (pima cotton), all of which produce crops for which China is a top export market.
-Other major agricultural regions, such as North Dakota and Northern Montana (wheat), and the Colorado-Kansas-Nebraska border region (corn), were considerably less exposed to retaliatory tariffs.
-17 Not
+However, panel B of Figure 2 shows that the incidence of retaliatory tariff exposure is also high in regions that were specialized in particular subsectors of agriculture.
+Heavily exposed regions include the lower Mississippi Valley (soybeans and cotton), Northern Texas (cotton and sorghum), and parts of California's Central Valley (cotton), all of which produce crops for which China is a top export market.
+Other major agricultural regions, such as North Dakota and Northern Montana (wheat), and the Colorado-Kansas-Nebraska border region (corn), were considerably less exposed to retaliatory tariffs based on their crops.
+25